nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

     During this time, the nRF24L01 is listening for the ACK packet.
 If the `auto_ack` attribute is disabled for pipe 0, then this attribute is not applied.

-    A valid input value must be in range [250, 4000].
-Otherwise a `ValueError` exception is thrown.
+    A valid input value will be clamped to range [250, 4000].
 Default is 1500 for reliability.
 If this is set to a value that is not multiple of 250, then the highest multiple of 250 that is no greater than the input value is used.

     .. note:: Paraphrased from nRF24L01 specifications sheet: